 Recommendations from ASPEN and Other Professional Organizations

-- New!
-Nutritional management of individuals with obesity and COVID-19: ESPEN expert statements and practical guidance, ESPEN Endorsed Recommendation
+- Nutritional management of individuals with obesity and COVID-19: ESPEN expert statements and practical guidance, ESPEN Endorsed Recommendation

 - Caring for Critically Ill Children With Suspected or Proven Coronavirus Disease 2019 Infection, Recommendations by the Scientific Sections’ Collaborative of the European Society of Pediatric and Neonatal Intensive Care